tamemo99/Risc-V-Emulator/README.md

-#Project
+# Project
-This Project was part of the Subject "Digital Systems" in the Humboldt University of Berlin.
+This project was part of the module "Digital Systems" in the Humboldt University of Berlin during the Sommersemester of 2022

 # How to Run:
 To Run this emulator you should type in the commandshell: